1005 N. Marion St.

 Surrendering at the jail creates another criminal arrest record and mug shot.
 Regardless of whether you hire a private attorney to help you or whether you surrender on the capias at the jail, act quickly.

-In Hillsborough County, officers act quickly to serve the outstanding capias at your home or place of business.
-If you have an outstanding capias – call an attorney at the Sammis Law Firm to discuss your case.
+In Hillsborough County, officers act quickly to serve the outstanding capias at your home or business.
+If you have outstanding capias – call an attorney at the Sammis Law Firm to discuss your case.

 Call 813-250-0500.